The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl

 \subsection{AT\,2022dbl as a robust repeated pTDE}

 We shall discuss the origin of these two flares as follows.
-The pre-outburst SDSS spectrum exhibits a series of strong Balmer absorption lines that are in accordance with a quiescent Balmer-strong galaxy with no sign of AGN activity.
-This strongly disfavors the presence of a persistent AGN.
+As displayed in Section \ref{subsec:hostana}, the pre-outburst SDSS spectrum exhibits a series of strong Balmer absorption lines and shows no clear emission line after subtracting the best-fit stellar continuum.
+Combined with the lack of strong historical radio, X-ray and MIR variability, as well as the MIR W1$-$W2 color of 0.007 that against the AGN criterion, the presence of a persistent AGN can be firmly excluded.
 In addition, the first flare lasted less than a year, which is unusual for a turn-on AGN, and the second flare showed a number of similar photometric and spectroscopic features.
 We thereby reject the possibility of an AGN origin for both flares.
-On the other hand, both flares show broad H$\alpha$ emission with FWHM $>$10000 km s$^{-1}$ and declining blackbody radii after the peak, which also strongly contradicts the SN origin.
+On the other hand, both flares show broad H$\alpha$ emission with FWHM $>$ 10000 km s$^{-1}$ and declining blackbody radii after the peak, which also strongly contradicts the SN origin.

-All of the features that disfavour AGNs and supernovae are nevertheless characteristic of TDEs, including the timescales of both flares, the fairly steady blackbody temperatures of $(2-3)\times10^4$ K, the value and evolution of the blackbody radii, and the very broad H$\alpha$ emission.
+All of the features that disfavor AGNs and supernovae are nevertheless characteristic of TDEs, including the timescales of both flares, the fairly steady blackbody temperatures of $(2-3)\times10^4$ K, the value and evolution of the blackbody radii, and the very broad H$\alpha$ emission.
 Therefore, AT\,2022dbl is undoubtedly a repeated TDE.
 Moreover, both flares display highly similar broad H$\alpha$, $\sim$4400$-$5200 \AA\ (H$\beta$ \& possible N \textsc{iii} and He \textsc{ii}) and $\sim$4100 \AA\ (N \textsc{iii} \& possible H$\delta$) features, as shown in Figure \ref{fig:specsimilar}.
 In particular, for both flares, the luminosity of $\sim$4100 \AA\ is comparable to that of H$\alpha$ (See the lower left panel of Figure \ref{fig:specevo}), which is rare among all TDEs.
 Hence, these two flares are probably originated from the debris of a single disrupted star, and AT\,2022dbl should be a robust repeated pTDE.